-We have seen the portrayal in film, television, and art of the frustrated, hardworking manager toiling around the clock in rolled-up shirtsleeves.
+We have seen the portrayal in literature and on screen of the frustrated, hardworking manager who toils around the clock in rolled-up shirtsleeves.
 In fact, this is a solid stereotype.

-Such a hands-on manager, in fact, can be inspiring to subordinates, but he can also work himself into illness.
-He/she likely could accomplish more for the company by delegating duties and leading subordinates into a network that is structured for optimal results.
+Such a hands-on manager can be inspiring to subordinates, but can also work himself into illness.
+He or she likely could accomplish more for the company by delegating duties and leading subordinates into a network that is structured for optimal results.

-Some may think that a Manager and a Leader are the same, but they are not necessarily identical.
-An effective manager will have leadership qualities and "manager" will be only one facet of a "LEADER."
+Some people may think that a manager and a leader are actually the same, but they are not necessarily identical.
+An effective manager will have leadership qualities and management skill is only one facet of leadership.

-Those managers that do not have specific leadership qualities and talents or that do not receive guidance to draw them out sometimes work much harder than their subordinates to produce results for the company.
-In extreme cases, they may even become workaholics and possibly feel that their subordinates are not capable of adequate work production and quality.
-He/she may become resentful of them and they of him/her.
+Those managers that do not have specific leadership qualities and some who do not receive guidance to draw them out often work much harder than do their subordinates.
+They may even become workaholics and may become resentful of subordinates. .

 Functions of a Manager

-Sometimes, a manager is a babysitter with a glorified title.
-This might be someone that accepts the title "Manager" and by doing so, helps to lower an organizational framework over a group of people - There are now a Manager and Subordinates, where before, everyone was more or less equal and a kind of pecking order likely existed - This pecking order, actually, is an informal Vertical Team in a self-placed hierarchy.
+In some instances, a manager is a babysitter with a glorified title.
+This might be someone that accepts the title "Manager" and by doing so, helps to lower an organizational framework over a group of people.
+This establishes a pecking order in a type of informal Vertical Team.

-A Manager and a Leader, then, are not necessarily the same.
-In addition, effective management is a skill needed by leaders when they hope and plan to rise in the workplace to higher, more responsible, and better-paying job titles during a long-term or lifelong career.
+A manager and a leader are not necessarily the same.
+Effective management is a skill needed by leaders in order to be effective and to rise in the workplace to higher, more responsible, and better-paying job in a lifelong career.

-The goal a manager is to maximize work output for the company.
+The best goal of a manager is to maximize work output for the company.
 To do so, effective managers must: